 Since the election of Barack Obama in 2008, there’s been a lot of talk about America becoming a “post-racial” society.
 In Whistling Vivaldi, Steele has tried to advance a more nuanced argument.
 Even if Americans abandon all racial prejudices overnight, they’d still have to deal with identity contingencies—the fear of being perceived as racist, and the fear of confirming other people’s prejudices.
 The unfortunate reality is that identity threats continue to influence people’s behavior, whether they’re aware of it or not.

 The election of a black president was celebrated by some as a sign that “racism is dead” in America.
 However, the events of Obama’s presidency, including police brutality against black people and the circulation of the myth that Obama wasn’t born in the United States, suggest that this simply isn’t true.
 But instead of talking about these overt, hostile displays of bigotry, Steele instead discusses examples of people altering their behavior to avoid seeming racist, or to avoid confirming a stereotype.

-Perhaps the most important thing Steele has discovered during the course of his career is that even the threat of being negatively stereotyped can change a person’s behavior in important ways—even behaviors such as track competitions, or taking a math test, that seem to have nothing to do with race.
-People who formulate policy need to understand that it’s not enough to eliminate racism itself—people also need to feel safe from the risk of “identity predicaments,” or there will continue to be an achievement gap.
+Perhaps the most important thing Steele has discovered during the course of his career is that even the threat of being negatively stereotyped can change a person’s behavior in important ways—even behaviors such as track competitions, or taking a math test, that seem to have nothing to do with race or gender.
+People who formulate policy need to understand that it’s not enough to eliminate prejudice itself—people also need to feel safe from the risk of “identity predicaments,” or there will continue to be an achievement gap.

 In all, Steele hopes that Whistling Vivaldi can be an optimistic book.
 He’s detailed a variety of techniques, including critical feedback, narrative formation, and fostering intergroup conversation, that contribute to the weakening of identity threats, and seem to lead to greater success for minorities.